x40-Community/Cura_plugin_for_WEEDO_X40_PRO/README.md

 If you want to use the X40 PRO script with other post-processing scripts, then the X40 PRO script should be executed last, i.e. at the bottom of the list.
 You can change the order using the arrows.

 ## Installation
+Do not rename the Python script!

 Installation Cura 5.X for Windows:

-Copy the script X40Shnapshot.py into the Cura subdirectory:
+Copy the Python script into the Cura subdirectory:

 share\cura\plugins\PostProcessingPlugin\scripts